Skip to content

 filename: "world_state.h5" # filename within that directory

+${config_root} and ${output_root} are path variables, described in §4.0.
 The default 2021 config writes to output/2021/world_state.h5.
-If you pass --filename on the command line it takes precedence over serialization.filename in the config; output_dir is always taken from the config.
+Passing --filename on the command line takes precedence over serialization.filename in the config, while output_dir always comes from the config.

 When the run finishes you will have:

-• (opt-in) debug CSVs — household_allocations.csv, venue_allocations.csv, residence_venues.csv, unallocated_people.csv.
-These are off by default because each one builds a DataFrame the size of the population/venue set, which can blow memory on country-scale runs.
-Enable them only for small worlds via debug_outputs.enabled: true in configs/2021/config.yaml.
+• Optional debug files, written only when debug_outputs.enabled: true in configs/2021/config.yaml.
+They stay off by default because each one builds a DataFrame the size of the population or venue set, which can exhaust memory on a country-scale run.
+Turn them on for small worlds only.

 MAY/